 Where necessary and lawful, your personal data may be disclosed, for example, to:

-- our professional advisers, such as solicitors or accountants, and consultants;
+• other M&S group companies or Joint Ventures; • our professional advisers, such as solicitors or accountants, and consultants;

 Where appropriate and lawful, we may exceptionally transfer data outside the EEA without relying on the standard data protection clauses, including where:

-- the individual has explicitly consented to the transfer;
+• the individual has explicitly consented to the transfer;

-- it is necessary in connection with legal disputes and claims.
+• it's necessary in connection with legal disputes and claims.

-Prospective employees have a number of statutory rights under the Regulation.
+You have a number of statutory rights under the Regulation.
 They include the right to request that M&S:

-- corrects inaccurate information; and
+• correct inaccurate information; and

-- You also have rights to restrict the processing of data relating to you, object to processing and in certain circumstances to ‘data portability’ (this means that data is provided in a structured, commonly used and machine readable format).
+You also have rights to restrict the processing of data relating to you, object to processing and in certain circumstances to ‘data portability’ (this means that data is provided in a structured, commonly used and machine-readable format).

-Detailed information on these rights can be found in the Regulation or the website maintained by the Information Commissioner’s Office at https://ico.org.u
+Detailed information on these rights can be found in the Regulation or the website maintained by the Information Commissioner’s Office at https://ico.org.uk

 These rights can be exercised free of charge and M&S will normally respond within a month.